-Breast Reduction surgery can be performed as a day procedure.
-However, Dr Rubinstein prefers you stay overnight in the hospital, for both close monitoring and to ensure you have optimal pain relief.
+Breast reduction surgery can be performed as a day procedure.
+Dr Rubinstein prefers you stay overnight in the hospital, for both close monitoring and to ensure you have optimal pain relief.

 Before leaving the hospital, a pamphlet of instructions will be given to you for your recovery.
 This will also include a list of medications to be taken as well as when to take them and what they are used for.

 The First Week

 Any post-operative pain is typically well-tolerated with medicines.
 Post-operative nausea is not uncommon and you will be given medications both during your surgery, and to take home to help you with this.
 It’s important that you have organised some help at home during the first week.
-We usually recommend a friend or family member stays with you to help with household chores such as cooking, cleaning etc.
+We usually recommend a friend or family member stay with you to help with household chores such as cooking, cleaning etc.

 Recovery Tips – Breast Reduction Surgery

 - Don’t be afraid to ask for support.

 - Finish your course of antibiotics, even if you don’t think you need them.

 - Drink plenty of water.
 Staying hydrated is an important part of the healing process.